Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/DND Session 19.md

 ---
 # Combat
 ---
-I need to do my smite wombo combo if I can!
-- Can I even cross through it with spectral slash?

 Narissa did enough damage to have the beast proc it's healing move, bringing it out of it's wounded state
 - used 2 legendary actions!